Snowshoe Lava Field: Landforms

 The SLF consists of more than 40 km2 of blocky lava flows that issued from 12 eruptive centres.
 Most of these eruptive centres are more than 1800 m in elevation and are located on the southern and western flanks of Ice Peak, the prominent south peak of Mount Edziza.
-Cocoa Crater, Coffee Crater, Keda Cone, Tennena Cone and The Saucer are the only named eruptive centres in the SLF.
-Tennena Cone on the upper western side of Ice Peak is the highest with an elevation of 2390 m, although the Global Volcanism Program gives a lower elevation of 2350 m for the cone.
-Cocoa Crater and Coffee Crater on the western and southern flanks of Ice Peak attain elevations of 2117 and 2000 m, respectively, and are so-named for their deep colours.
+Cocoa Crater, Keda Cone, Coffee Crater, Tennena Cone and The Saucer are the only named eruptive centres in the SLF.
+Tennena Cone on the upper western side of Ice Peak is the highest with an elevation of 2390 m.
+However, the Global Volcanism Program gives a lower elevation of 2350 m for the cone.

+Cocoa Crater and Coffee Crater on the western and southern flanks of Ice Peak attain elevations of 2117 and 2000 m, respectively.
 Keda Cone, 1980 m in elevation, is just south of Coffee Crater on the southern side of upper Taweh Creek.
 The Saucer is a low, circular mound of lava 1920 m in elevation on the southern flank of Ice Peak bounded by concentric ridges of broken lava slabs.